[Updated] 10 of this year’s best beauty industry book and podcast releases

 Looking to be inspired?
-Amanda Pauley explores eight of this year’s best beauty industry book and podcast releases to help get you motivated...
+Amanda Pauley explores nine of this year’s best beauty industry book and podcast releases to help get you motivated...

 After the success of Beauty & The Best, consultant Susan Routledge has edited a successful follow-up book which sees 22 established salon owners document their experiences working within the industry.
 Beauty & The Best 2 covers these leaders’ business highs and challenges, along with how they’ve navigated their careers over the years.